keningsun/keningsun.github.io/_pages/about.md

 </p>

-I am a senior student in Northwestern Polytechnical University （985&211 project）
+I am a senior student at Northwestern Polytechnical University in China(Project 985&211).

 My research interests focus on transportation system analysis, particularly in travel behavior analysis and infrastructure network analysis.
 Moreover, I am fascinated with using the emerging technology like machine learning and big data to figure out the solutions for transportation problems.